 Standard Cost Rollup

 The standard cost rollup helps maintain accurate costing data for assembly items by calculating the standard cost of assemblies.
-The cost of an assembly is determined based on current costs of member components.
+The cost of an assembly depends on current costs of its components.

 The cost rollup process calculates the fixed cost based on data entered on the planned standard cost record.
 This allows the most accurate cost of each assembly component to be used in costing calculations.

 For example, you want to know the cost of Assembly Item D. Assembly Item D is comprised of one each of Item A, Item B and Item C. The cost of each component is multiplied by the number used in the assembly.
-The sum is totaled to find the current cost of the assembly.
+The total gives you the current cost of the assembly.

 When a cost rollup is performed, NetSuite examines planned standard cost records to find the following:

-Using this data, NetSuite calculates the cost of Item D as (5 + 6 + 7) = $18.
-After the cost is calculated, this information is stored.
-This enables you to track your expected cost of $18 for Assembly Item D.
+Using this data, NetSuite calculates the cost of Item D as (5 + 6 + 7) = $18, and stores it, so you can track your expected cost for Assembly Item D.

 Note:

-In addition, cost calculations are performed for all parent component items.
-If an assembly has a component that is itself an assembly item, the same calculation is performed for the sub-assembly members.
-The cost calculations are performed down to the lowest sub-assembly level and then rolled up to find the cost of the parent assembly item.
+In addition, cost calculations run for all parent component items.
+If an assembly has a component that has an assembly item itself, NetSuite does the same calculation for the sub-assembly members.
+Costs are calculated down to the lowest sub-assembly level and then rolled up to find the cost of the parent assembly item.

 To run a cost rollup: